 The provision of electric vehicle on-street charging infrastructure for Surrey residents

-Surrey County Council recognises the significant benefits of electric vehicles, particularly in relation to air quality and public health, and that usage of electric vehicles by residents and demand for charging infrastructure are increasing.
+Surrey County Council recognises the significant benefits that electric vehicles can offer over petrol and diesel vehicles, particularly in relation to air quality and public health.

-Should the council own and run public charge points or should the network be run by another organisation?
+- Should the council own and operate public charging points or should the network be run by another organisation?

-Until the above questions have been considered the council doesn't plan to introduce on street charging infrastructure on a large scale or proceed with applications for individual on street charge points.
-We may consider applications relating to strategic schemes such as car club sites.
-We do however want to take demand from residents into account and have begun recording all requests for on street charging facilities.
-If you would like to see a charging point on your street or have an idea for another location, please complete our online form.
+Beyond the pilot project, the council does not currently install on-street charging infrastructure more generally and is unable to action requests for individual on-street charge points (although we may consider applications relating to strategic schemes such as car club sites).
+We do however want to take demand from residents into account for future planning, so if you would like to see a charging point on your street or have an idea for another location, please complete our online form.